bensadeh/despell/README.md

 ## On the choice of which commands to include

-`magica` aims to include the **most commonly used commands** out of the box.
+`magica` aims to include the most commonly used commands out of the box.
 Please let me know if you think there is a command that should be included in the default mappings.

-For commands that are less common, please use the override `JSON` on your local system.
+For commands that are less common, please use `overrides.json` locally.

 ## Under the hood